Influence of dark matter on hybrid and twin stars: Acknowledgments

-We would like to thank J. E. Christian, and G. Montana for discussion regarding CSS parametrization, Seidov's criterion and characterization conditions for TSs.
-Part of this computation was performed using the CINECA cluster under the NEUMATT project.
+We would like to thank J. E. Christian, G. Montana, H.-J. Schulze, and Vishal Parmar for discussions regarding CSS parameterization and Seidov's criterion and characterization conditions for twin star.
+Part of this computation was performed using the CINECA cluster.
+I gratefully acknowledge support from the Alexander von Humboldt Foundation through a Humboldt Research Fellowship.